ninja12445/Coffee-Shop-Management-System-/README.md

 ```
 python -m http.server 3000
 ```
-what does this do ?
+# what does this do ?
-it starts a http server for the client at port 3000
+> It starts an http server for the client at port 3000

 ---
 Run via backend